How many medical cannabis patients are there in the UK?

 The advertising of medical cannabis is subject to strict regulations, and these rules regarding what can and cannot be said pose challenges for clinics in reaching patients who are actively seeking a legal solution to their persistent health issues.

-There are numerous hurdles impeding the exponential growth of the medical cannabis sector in the UK.
+There are a bunch of hurdles slowing the exponential growth of the medical cannabis sector in the UK.
 While there are certainly areas where cannabis clinics can enhance their practices, there are also barriers hindering their ability to reach the widespread awareness that prospective patients so crucially need.

 Giving GPs greater prescribing powers would increase the number of patients who could safely and easily receive a prescription for medical cannabis.
 It would also lower the cost, as GP's prices are less than specialist consultants.